-NOTE: The new compressor must be consistent with the faulty one in model.
+Note: The new compressor must be consistent with the faulty one in model.

-Check the rubbers for oil separator, gas separator, oil balancer, and drying filter.
+Check the rubbers for oil separator, gas separator, and drying filter.
 If they are lost during transportation, cover the parts with tape to keep the compressor dry and airtight inside.

-NOTE: Compressor lubricant must be kept completely airtight.
-Hitachi compressors use special lubricant FVC68D or FV-68H whose moisture absorption capability is high.
+Note: Compressor lubricant must be kept completely airtight.
+Hitachi compressors use special lubricant FVC68D whose moisture absorption capability is high.
 Requirements on air-tightness of these compressors are higher.

-2) Prepare other materials.
+- (2) Prepare other materials. - Prepare nitrogen.

-a.
-Prepare nitrogen.
 Prepare enough nitrogen.
 They will be used during welding.
-Nitrogen pressure should be 2.0 MPa (290psi) at least.

-b.
-Prepare welding rods.
+Nitrogen pressure should be 2.0 MPa at least. - 2) Prepare welding rods.
 In addition to ordinary welding rods, you should also prepare special welding rods (containing 5% or more silver).
-Compressors' inlets and outlets are made of copper plated steels, which require special welding rods and materials.

-c.
-Prepare gases for welding.
+Compressors' inlets and outlets are made of copper plated steels, which require special welding rods and materials. - Prepare gases for welding.
 Oxygen and acetylene of proper amount should be determined with consideration of actual welding positions.
 Try to finish the welding task once.
-Avoid repeated welding.

-d.
-Prepare tools, including hexagon, diagonal pliers, combination pliers, needle nose pliers, multimeter, pressure gauge, Phillips screwdriver, flathead screwdriver, wrenches (at least two), PVC insulation tape, and tielines (multiple).
+Avoid repeated welding. - 4) Prepare tools, including hexagon, diagonal pliers, combination pliers, needle nose pliers, multimeter, pressure gauge, Phillips screwdriver, flathead screwdriver, wrenches (at least two), PVC insulation tape, and tielines (multiple).